Pick a client¶

 lambert_solve, access_windows, time_convert, frame_transform,

-porkchop, bplane_target) appear in the tool list.
+porkchop, bplane_target) plus satellite_metadata appears in the tool

 To enable verbose server-side logging while debugging, swap the args: